tatma/simple-receipt-api/README.md

 **But hey!** Why don't you use a CD pipeline?
 Give a look at section [Pipeline](#pipeline).

+If you want to run unit tests:

+    python -m pytest tests

+*Note*: you have to be in a virtual environment.

 ## Overview
 The solution has been implemented as a HTTP JSON API with a single resource which takes as input a list of products (described by fields title, price, category, quantity, imported) and responds with the receipt, which takes in account sales taxes.